Council tax FAQs

 There are a growing number of articles on the internet regarding the legality of council tax.
 Also, Freeman of the Land and similar groups believe that using an archaic law to challenge their council tax bill means they don’t have to pay council tax.

 Sometimes, residents attempt to target individual officers in their personal capacities, especially in purporting to make staff liable for alleged ‘compensation’.
-Shropshire Council takes the safety and wellbeing of its staff very seriously and will not tolerate individual targeting of staff in this way.
-Residents should be aware that such targeting may well amount to harassment within the meaning of Section 1(1) or (1A) of the
+We take the safety and wellbeing of our staff very seriously and won't tolerate the individual targeting of staff in this way.
+Residents should be aware that such targeting may amount to harassment within the meaning of Section 1(1) or (1A) of the Protection from Harassment Act 1997, and that we can initiate both criminal and civil proceedings to protect our staff in such circumstances.

 FAQs